-12 Overrated Attractions in Paris to Reconsider
+12 Overrated Attractions in Paris to Reconsider?

-Welcome to the City of Light, where tourist attractions are as numerous as macaroons in a bakery.
+Welcome to the City of Light, where tourist attractions are as numerous as macarons in a bakery.
 Get ready to discover the “must-see” attractions of Paris, those famous places that shine a little less brightly once you’re there…

 The Moulin Rouge: iconic but over-done